e-Invoicing UAE

 In September 2025, the legal foundation for this reform was established.
 Ministerial Decision No. 243 of 2025 defines the e-invoicing framework, obligations for taxable persons, and confirms the central role of Accredited Service Providers (ASPs) authorized under Ministerial Decision No. 64 of 2025.
 This initiative includes real-time digital processing, validation, and reporting of invoices, aligning the UAE with global practices in e-invoicing and tax transparency.

-Methodology of e-Invoicing System
+Methodology of e-Invoicing System of UAE

 The UAE’s e-invoicing model adopts a Decentralized Continuous Transaction Control and Exchange (DCTCE) system, requiring suppliers to submit invoice data to accredited service providers (ASPs) before tax authorities receive transaction details.
 These ASPs will be responsible for validating invoices, transforming them into the UAE-compliant XML format, and ensuring adherence to the e-invoicing Data Dictionary (PINT AE) before the invoices are transmitted to the buyer, enabling real-time or near-real-time oversight.
 The e-Invoicing Data Dictionary defines mandatory and optional fields for various invoice types, including standard tax invoices and credit notes, ensuring uniform data standards across businesses.